mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 ---

 ## Objective Function
 The objective function represents the sum of the active power cost functions ``f_i(P_{\mathrm{g}i})``, ``i \in \mathcal S``, for each generator, where these cost functions can be polynomial or piecewise linear functions.
-It is important to note that only polynomial cost functions up to the second degree are included in the objective function.
-If higher-degree polynomials are present, they will be excluded from the objective function by JuliaGrid.
+Only polynomial cost functions of up to the second degree are included in the objective.
+Specifically, if a higher-degree polynomial is provided, JuliaGrid will discard all terms beyond the second degree and still include the resulting truncated polynomial in the objective function.

 ---